FFW-Baudenbach/FE2_Calendar/README.md

 > With 2024 switched to Firemanager as source.
 Thereby we do not need to split the calendars anymore.
 > Anyhow using this solution to manage alarm and bypassing issue with timezones.

+> Decommissioned end of 2025 as Firemanager now syncs everything to FE2

 ## Acknowledgments and Thanks
 The solution is based on the following project: [darkphnx/ical-filter-proxy](https://github.com/darkphnx/ical-filter-proxy)